Purchases made through links earn us a small commission, at no extra cost to you.

 Getting to the Fairyland Trailheads: Fairyland Point is located before the park entrance/fee station, approximately 2 km/1 mi off the main road into the park.
 The access road to Fairyland Point is closed in the winter and is not served by the Bryce Amphitheatre Shuttle.
 If starting your hike from Fairyland Point, note that the parking lot is small so it’s recommended to get there early.

 - The Fairyland hike can also be started just north of Sunrise Point.
-The closest parking to the trailhead is at the General Store.
-Sunrise Point is on the park’s shuttle route (stop #8).
+The closest parking to the trailhead is at the General Store on the Sunrise Point Access Road.
+Sunrise Point is on the park’s shuttle route (stop #13) which operates from April to mid-October.

 Best Time to Hike Fairyland Loop: The trail can be hiked year round but the best time is spring and fall when temperatures are cooler and fewer people are visiting the park.
 We hiked it in early January and found it to be pleasant.